withastro/docs/src/pages/en/guides/content-collections.md

 })}
 ```

-### Access injected frontmatter
+### Access injected frontmatter from renderEntry()

-Astro allows you to [inject frontmatter using remark or rehype plugins.](/en/guides/markdown-content/#example-injecting-frontmatter) You can access these values using the `injectedFrontmatter` property from `renderEntry`:
+Astro allows you to [inject frontmatter using remark or rehype plugins.](/en/guides/markdown-content/#example-injecting-frontmatter) You can access these values using the `injectedFrontmatter` property from `renderEntry()`:

 ```astro "{ injectedFrontmatter }"
 ---